Leafwing-Studios/Emergence/design/src/water.md

   - surface water visualization
 - be able to be meaningfully manipulated by the player, especially in the mid and late game
   - terraforming allows players to durably shape the landscape, at fairly high time investment
-  - as water flows downhill, players must be able to raise
+  - as water flows downhill, players must be able to raise water to higher levels reliably
 - can be stored
   - surface-area based evaporation mechanics mean that deep holes are effective natural storage
   - lower loss storage should be possible, but expensive